 “Is AmeriCorps worth it?”
 Do you still not know the answer?
 I do.
 You just read 3,000+ words and are still here, interested.
 Curious.
 Wanting to know more.
 That’s your gut telling you to go for it.
 GO!

 Is AmeriCorps Worth It For You?

 If you did a term of national service, do you feel similarly about your experience?
+Do you agree with the points of this AmeriCorps review?
 What advice do you have for anyone considering the program(s)?

 If you still have questions, please comment or email me at firstname.lastname@example.org.
 Il do my best to help.
 AmeriCorps was a challenging experience for me, but Iit was really formative in my 20s and helped lead me to the non-standard lifestyle of travel and being a digital nomad.